 Currently, GE organisms regulated by the EU are primarily produced through transgenic breeding techniques, where genes are moved from one non-closely related species to another.
 Plant breeders around the world are increasingly using New Plant Breeding Techniques (NBTs), which refer to genome editing and modification techniques that allow the introduction of sequence-specific changes in the plant genome.

 There is a longstanding debate in the EU about whether or not these techniques lead to products that are subject to the current EU GMO legislative framework (EU Directive 2001/18/EC), since an expensive and lengthy authorization procedure should be avoided for end products that contain no foreign DNA or are completely indistinguishable from conventionally bred crops.
-EU scientists, plant breeders, biotech and seed industry, and Member States (MS) urged the European Commission to clarify the legal status of the NBTs and their application, but the EU will not act until the European Court of Justice (ECJ) rules on four questions that were raised by the French Supreme Court.
+EU scientists, plant breeders, biotech and seed industry, and Member States (MS) urged the European Commission to clarify the legal status of the NBTs and their application, but the Commission was waiting for the ruling of the European Court of Justice (ECJ) on four questions that were raised by the French Supreme Court.
 The French Supreme Court referred four questions about innovative biotechnologies and mutagenesis to the ECJ, asking for further recommendations on whether herbicide resistant rapeseed varieties obtained by new forms of mutagenesis should be subject to the GMO approval process or not.
-The ECJ ruling is expected by mid 2018.
-The EU is reviewing to whether and to what extent NBTs should be regulated.

 - GAIN Report – 2017 EU 28 Agricultural Biotechnology Annual

 - Advisory Legal Opinion Expected for New Plant Breeding Techniques

 - GAIN Report – EU Court Extends GMO Directive to New Plant Breeding Techniques